California Law Extends Time For Filing Child Sexual Abuse Claims

 How To File A Sexual Abuse Claim In California

-The Sexual Abuse Law Firm of Nadrich & Cohen works solely on a contingency fee basis, which means there is no upfront cost for victims to make a claim or file a lawsuit.
+The Sexual Abuse legal team at Nadrich & Cohen Accident Injury Lawyers work solely on a contingency fee basis, which means there is no upfront cost for victims to make a claim or file a lawsuit.
 Our attorneys only collect a fee if a recovery is made.
 Our law firm also offers a 100% free and confidential consultation.